gridironzone/gridiron-core/contracts/periphery/liquidity_manager/README.md

 }
 ```

-`pair_msg` is equal to original Astroport provide message for all pools. `min_lp_to_receive` enforces after-provide check that the user receives at least the specified amount of LP tokens.
+`pair_msg` is equal to original Gridiron provide message for all pools. `min_lp_to_receive` enforces after-provide check that the user receives at least the specified amount of LP tokens.

 ## QueryMsg